-- A. In all subdivisions and land partitions approved under this document, public streets and other public transportation facilities, sewer, water and storm drainage facilities shall be designed and constructed in accordance with Public Works Standards.
-All construction within the public right-of-way, and publicly owned utility easements shall be in conformance with the above standards. - B. When required for continuation of City transportation and utility systems, streets, storm drains, sanitary sewers and waterlines shall be extended to the plat boundaries or to a terminus approved by the Manager where physical constraints prohibit extension to the plat boundary.
-Improvements outside the boundary of a phased subdivision may be staged as determined by the Manager. - C. The plat shall be recorded prior to the issuance of any building permits.

-- D. Subject to the following conditions, building permits for model homes may be approved prior to the release of subsequent permits in accordance with A5.006(E) & (F): - 1.
+- A. In all subdivisions and land partitions approved under this document, public streets and other public transportation facilities, sewer, water and storm drainage facilities shall be designed and constructed in accordance with City of Gresham Public Works Standards.
+All construction within the public right-of-way, and publicly owned utility easements shall be in conformance with the above standards. - B. When required for continuation of City transportation and utility systems, streets, storm drains, sanitary sewers and waterlines shall be extended to the plat boundaries or to a terminus approved by the Manager where physical constraints prohibit compliance.
+Improvements outside the boundary of a phased subdivision may be staged as determined by the Manager. - C. The plat shall be recorded prior to the issuance of any building permits. - D. The Manager may approve issuance of up to 50 percent of the building permits after the public improvements are completed as described below: - 1.
+Sewer and water facilities are complete and operational, constructed to City standards and ready for acceptance ("Final" inspection corrections completed). - 2.
+Storm drain facilities are complete and operational, constructed to City standards and ready for acceptance ("Final" inspection corrections completed).

+- 3. Streets are curbed and at least one lift (2-inch minimum section) of asphalt is installed.
+Streetlight installations shall be completed and ready for energizing. - 4.
+As-built drawings of the sewer and water systems are submitted and accepted. - 5.
+All site grading is completed and approved in accordance with the City of Gresham Public Works Standards, the City of Gresham Community Development Code and Gresham Revised Code. - E. Building permits for model homes may be approved prior to the 50 percent of permit release, subject to the following conditions: - 1.
 One model home is permitted for a land division with a total of 20 or fewer lots in all phases.
-For a subdivision with a total of more than 20 lots in all phases, the maximum number of model homes permitted for each phase shall be 10% of the total number of lots in that phase, rounded down to the nearest whole number. - 2.
+For a subdivision with a total of more than 20 lots in all phases, the maximum number of model homes permitted for each phase shall be 10 percent of the total number of lots in that phase, rounded down to the nearest whole number. - 2.
 The final plat must be recorded prior to issuance of the model building permit. - 3.
 The applicant must select the lot or lots for the model homes and the Manager must approve the selection. - 4.
-Fire coverage, including emergency access and water supply, must be approved by the Fire Department.
-Connection to the sewer, water and storm drain systems will not be permitted until those systems are complete and approved by the Manager. - E. The Manager may approve issuance of up to 50% of the building permits after the public improvements are completed as described below: - 1.
-Sewer, water and stormwater facilities, except for planting requirements, are complete and operational, constructed to City standards and ready for acceptance ("Final" inspection corrections completed). - 2.
-Streets are curbed and at least one lift (2-inch minimum section) of asphalt is installed.
-Streetlight installations shall be completed and ready for energizing. - 3.
-All site grading is completed and approved in accordance with the Public Works Standards, the City of Gresham Community Development Code and the Gresham Revised Code. - F. 100% release of building permit shall not be allowed until: - 1.
+Fire coverage, including emergency access and water supply, are approved by the Fire Department. - Connection to the sewer, water and storm drain systems will not be permitted until those systems are complete and approved by the Manager. - F. 100% release of building permit shall not be allowed until: - 1.
 All public improvements necessary to serve structures that could be built pursuant to such building permits have been accepted by the Manager, - 2.
 All fees and charges related to such public improvements have been paid, and - 3.
-All work is completed in accordance with applicable standards including but not limited to this Code and Public Works Standards, the Gresham Revised Code, and applicable conditions of approval. - 4.
-If plantings, including but not limited to those in stormwater facilities, are not complete, the Manager may release 100% of the building permits if: - a.
-The City has been paid for and agreed to take over the responsibility for the plantings, or - b.
-The developer has provided a separate performance guarantee in an amount of 200% of the estimated cost of the plantings with a date certain when that work will be complete to coincide with the Spring or Fall planting seasons, not to exceed 12 months past the date of acceptance of the public facilities for ownership and operation by the City.

-G. If the criteria for 50% release has been met but criteria for 100% release of building permits have not been met, the Manager may elect, if it is in the best interest of the City, to approve release of additional building permits.
+All work is completed in accordance with applicable standards including but not limited to this Code and Public Works Standards, the Gresham Revised Code, and applicable conditions of approval. - G. If the criteria for 100% release of building permits have not been met, the Manager may elect, if it is in the best interest of the City, to approve release of additional building permits.
 The Manager shall ensure that the City's and public's interests are adequately protected before releasing any additional permits.